Understanding the Staged Dynamics of Transformers in Learning Latent Structure: Abstract

 \section{Abstract}

-While transformers can discover latent structure from context, the dynamics of how they acquire different components of the latent structure remain poorly understood.
-In this work, we use the Alchemy benchmark, to investigate the dynamics of latent structure learning.
-We train a small decoder-only transformer on three task variants: 1) inferring missing rules from partial contextual information, 2) composing simple rules to solve multi-step sequences, and 3) decomposing complex multi-step examples to infer intermediate steps.
-By factorizing each task into interpretable events, we show that the model acquires capabilities in discrete \textit{stages}, first learning the coarse grained rules, before learning the complete latent structure.
-We also identify a crucial asymmetry, where the model can compose fundamental rules robustly, but struggles to decompose complex examples to discover the fundamental rules.
-These findings offer new insights into understanding \textit{how} a transformer model learns latent structures, providing a granular view of how these capabilities evolve during training.
+Language modeling has shown us that transformers can discover latent structure from context, but the dynamics of how they acquire different components of that structure remain poorly understood, leading to assertions that models just remix training data.
+In this work, we use the Alchemy benchmark in a controlled setting \cite{wang2021alchemy} to investigate latent structure learning.
+We train a small decoder-only transformer on three task variants: 1) inferring missing transitions from partial contextual information, 2) composing simple rules to solve multi-transition sequences, and 3) decomposing complex multi-step examples to infer intermediate transitions.
+By factorizing each task into interpretable components, we show that the model learns the different latent structure components in discrete \textit{stages}.
+We also observe an asymmetry: the model composes fundamental transitions robustly, but struggles to decompose complex examples to discover the atomic transitions.
+Finally, using causal interventions, we identify layer-specific plasticity windows during which freezing substantially delays or prevents stage completion.
+These findings provide insight into \textit{how} a transformer model acquires latent structure, offering a detailed view of how capabilities evolve during training.